roryclear/clearcam/README.md

 ## How to Sign Up

-Visit [rors.ai](https://www.rors.ai) to sign up. or upgrade to premium in the iOS app.
+Visit [rors.ai](https://www.rors.ai) to sign up, or upgrade to premium in the iOS app.